-Create a virtual network gateway named vnetgwCentral.
+Create a virtual network gateway named vnetgwCentral as shown in the screenshot below.
 Note that you may have to select your region first, so that you will be able to see your vnetCentral virtual network.

-Click the Create button.
+You need to choose your new vnetCentral virtual network, have a different public IP address than vnetgwEast and make sure you choose Route-based VPN type.